 Either way, if you’re like a lot of people, you simply want to know: “Is my connection fast enough?”

-But internet speed is more complicated than that.
 To really answer that question, you must understand a bit more about internet speed, WiFi speed, and network connections.
 So let’s jump in.

 What’s the difference between speed and bandwidth?

 You may hear “bandwidth” and “speed” used interchangeably, but they do refer to slightly different aspects of internet service.

 - Bandwidth is the maximum volume of data that can be transmitted over an internet connection, measured in Megabits per second (Mbps).

 - Speed is the rate at which information or content reaches your device (tablet, laptop, smartphone, etc.) from the internet.
 This is also measured in Mbps.

 There’s a plumbing metaphor that can help us understand these two concepts.
 Think of bandwidth as the width of a water pipe, which determines the volume of water that can flow through the pipe at any given moment.
 The speed, then, is how fast that water comes out of the tap when you turn it on.

 So, if your internet plan has an advertised bandwidth of up to 20 Mbps, this is the highest volume of information that can be sent over the network to your router.
 From the router to your devices, then, the speed you see will typically be a bit lower.
 That’s because once the connection is divvied up by the devices in your home and sent over WiFi, some of that network speed is lost.